danhhz/dataz/README.md

-# Workload
+# Dataz

-Workload provides an abstraction for implementations of generative datasets (Generators) as well as tools for working with these Generators.
+Dataz provides an abstraction for implementations of generative datasets (Generators) as well as tools for working with these Generators.